LAKE CHARLES MARKET

 Adam Clavelle is the Business Development Director at New Orleans Equity Partners where he is responsible for investment research and project management assistance.
 Mr. Clavelle is currently a senior finance major at Southeastern Louisiana University where he will finish in May 2019 and will be continuing his education towards a Master of Finance at Tulane University’s A.B.
 Freeman School of Business in the Summer of 2019.
 Adam is currently conducting research on the Economic Growth, Regulatory Relief and Consumer Protection Act, an amendment to a portion of the Dodd-Frank Wall Street Reform of 2010.
 He and other junior researchers are hoping to uncover the effects of the new act on the lending practices of community banking.

-James Storehouse has been dedicated to the support and welfare of the child foster system for the past 8 years.
+James Samaritan has been dedicated to the support and welfare of the child foster system for the past 8 years.

 Inspired by James 1:27, this non-profit organization was created by St. Tammany resident Kim Bigler.

-Working with DCFS, churches, volunteers and foster families, James Storehouse provides resources and improves living conditions for foster children.
+Working with DCFS, churches, volunteers and foster families, James Samaritan provides resources and improves living conditions for foster children.